 These dogs have a loving yet protective temperament.
 They will make good family dogs and will form close bonds with all members of the household.
 They were bred to watch over herds of sheep and this protective instinct is still apparent.
 Due to this they can be cautious of strangers and unreliable with other dogs.

 Training is really important with this breed as you need to assert yourself as dominant and the leader.
 If not the Pumi may become more stubborn and disobedient.

-Health problems that may affect Hungarian Pumis include canine hip dysplasia (CHD) and luxating patella (dislocation of the kneecap).
+Hungarian Pumis are prone to canine hip dysplasia (CHD) and luxating patella (dislocation of the kneecap).

 - Status: Common

 - Life Expectancy: 12 - 14 years

 - Minimum Garden Size: Small to Medium Garden

 - Breed Type: Herding

 There are not yet any reviews for this breed.
 Click here to write one.